-He and the other selectees trained with the 1st Armor Division as members of one of its companies.
-The men received their training from a composite group of officers and enlisted men from the 192nd.
-After twelve weeks of training, they joined A Company permanently.
-In late March 1941, the entire battalion was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
+The 192nd had moved into new barracks in late March 1941, at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.
 It was at this time, the selectees for all the companies joined the battalion.
 Vernon and other men from selective service permanently joined the company on April 9.

 At the end of the month, the battalion found itself at the firing range and appeared to have spent the last week there.
 According to available information, they were there from 4:00 A.M. until 8:30 A.M. when they left the range.
 They then had to clean the guns which took them until 10:30 A.M.
 One of the complaints they had about the firing range was that it was so hot and humid that when they got back from it that their clothes felt like they had stood out in the rain.
 Right after July 4th, the battalion went on a nine-day maneuver.